Degree, Minors and Certificates Offered

 Two programs of graduate study in sociology are offered: a PhD program, intended to provide a professional basis for research and university teaching, and an MA program, designed to offer a general sociology curriculum and specialized areas of study relevant to career lines other than university scholarship.
-The following are brief descriptions and do not list all aspects of procedures and requirements; the department provides a complete statement of its graduate degree program on its website at www.sociology.hawaii.edu.
+The following are brief descriptions and do not list all procedures and requirements; the department provides a complete statement of its graduate degree program on its website at www.sociology.hawaii.edu.
 All requirements specified by the Graduate Division and general university regulations also apply.

 Plan A (Thesis) Requirements

 The MA curriculum in sociology (Plan A) should prepare students for positions involving expertise in social research.
 In addition, preparatory training is provided to those who are aspiring to a doctoral degree but feel they need more preparation.
 However, an MA candidate cannot assume that satisfactory completion of this curriculum will lead to placement in the department’s PhD program.

 The Plan A program aims to provide the student with a firm foundation in sociological theory and methods and statistics, as well as their application to the study of various substantive aspects of society.

 A minimum of 30 credit hours of sociology-related course work is required for this program, as well as the successful completion of an MA thesis.
 All candidates are required to take at least one course each in the core areas of sociological theory, research methodology, and social statistics at the 400 level or higher, as well as five substantive courses, of which four must be at the 600 level or higher.
 In addition, students must take 6 credits of Thesis Research (SOC 700).
 The thesis is a substantial research project that shows a student’s ability to produce original substantive and intellectual work.
 All courses credited toward the 30 credit hour minimum required for the MA degree must be passed with a grade of B or better.